 Wow, that’s a loaded question (no pun intended).
-Many people will have strong opinions on knee pain; something they struggle with every day; restricting what they can do; stopping them doing what they love.
+Many people will have strong opinions on knee pain; something they struggle with every day; restricting what they can do; stopping them from doing what they love.

 So knees always seemed to be a thing back then, so from my teens, I always took knee care seriously.